BaSO-4/reinforcement_learning_project/README.md

 Before using this repository, go to '/environments' and run `pip install -e .`.
 Only then will the imports of the envionments work.
-Probably still not tho.
-Might change the import structure later.
+Do this again after adding/renaming environment files or classes.